Thales Group: Acquisitions and divestments

-In 2008, Thales acquired British hardware security module vendor nCipher.

-In December 2008, Alcatel agreed to sell a 20.8% stake in French engineering group Thales SA to Dassault Aviation SA for €1.57 billion ($2.27 billion).
+In July 2008, Thales acquired British hardware security module vendor nCipher.
+In December 2008, Alcatel agreed to sell a 20.8 percent stake in Thales Group to the French aircraft manufacturer Dassault Aviation in exchange for €1.57 billion ($2.27 billion).

-In 2012, SYSGO was taken over by the Thales Group of France.
-It was a German IT company that supplies operating systems and services for embedded systems with high safety and security-related requirements, using Linux.

-In 2014, Alcatel-Lucent initiated talks to sell its cybersecurity unit to Thales.
-The deal was signed in October of that year.

-In 2016, Thales acquired Vormetric, a data security company, for $400M.
+In 2012, the German IT supplier SYSGO was taken over by Thales Group.
+It provides operating systems and services for embedded systems with high safety and security-related requirements, typically using Linux.
+During 2014, Alcatel-Lucent initiated talks to sell its cybersecurity unit to Thales; the deal was signed in October of that year.
+In 2016, Thales acquired the data security company Vormetric in exchange for $400 million.

-In 2017, it acquired Guavus and bid €4.76B for digital security company Gemalto.

-In 2018, Thales committed to divesting nCipher as a condition for its acquisition of Gemalto; in June 2019 it divested nCipher to Entrust.

-In 2023, Thales acquired cybersecurity company, Imperva, from Thoma Bravo for $3.6B.
+In April 2017, it acquired the data analysis firm Guavus.
+Later that year, it bid €4.76 billion to purchase the digital security company Gemalto.
+During late 2018, Thales decided to divest nCipher as a condition for its acquisition of Gemalto. in June 2019 it divested nCipher to Entrust.
+In 2023, Thales acquired the cybersecurity company Imperva from Thoma Bravo for $3.6 billion.
 The acquisition was completed in December 2023.
+In early July 2026, Thales announced an agreement with the company Exail (which specializes in marine drones), with a view to a 100% buyout.

 Operations

 Thales Group supplies electronic devices and equipment used by the French Armed Forces from its past as Thomson-CSF, including the SPECTRA helmet for the army and the gendarmerie.
 It has worked with Dassault Aviation on the Dassault Rafale aircraft and made its SPECTRA defensive aids.
 Thales often worked with DCNS and designed the electronics used on French ships, and it is involved in the construction of both the and FREMM programs.
 Thales, as Thomson-CSF, was involved in the Taiwan frigates scandal, relating to the sale of s to Taiwan.

 It is also present in Eurosam as Thomson-CSF was a founder of the consortium along with Aérospatiale and Alenia Aeronautica.
-In February 2004, Thales was awarded a contract for a new command and control system for the French Navy, the SIC 21, that will be fitted on the Charles de Gaulle, many vessels and shore locations.
+In February 2004, Thales was awarded a contract for a new command and control system for the French Navy, the SIC 21, that will be fitted on the aircraft carrier Charles de Gaulle, along with numerous navy vessels and shore locations.
 Additionally, the initially planned French aircraft carrier PA2 involved Thales as the main designer of the ship.
 However, the project was cancelled in 2013.
 Thales is also working on X-ray imaging, finances, energy and operating commercial satellites.
 By 2012, the company is mainly composed of five branches: Defense, Security, Space, Aerospace and Ground transportation.

 Among the EU-supported projects Thales participates in are: